pete-oconnell/GRAccessExampleApp/README.md

 # GRAccessExampleApp
-C# application showing the different functionality of the Wonderware GRAccess toolkit
+C# application showing the different functionality of the Wonderware GRAccess toolkit - the master branch is updated for each core code change which adds additional functionality.
+The dev branch contains the latest commits which may not compile correctly.

 # Unsupported